hiveot/hub.capnp/README.md

 ## Hub Message Bus

 Core to the Hub is its publish/subscribe message bus.
-Messages sent over this message bus are WoT compatible and conform to the format defined in the WoT TD standard.
+Messages sent over this message bus are WoT compatible and conform to the format defined in the [WoT TD standard](https://www.w3.org/TR/wot-thing-description/).

-The Hub message bus is a MQTT/TLS compatible message bus broker.
-WoST Hub uses Mosquitto but other implementations can be used as well.
-The pb_mosquitto plugin automatically manages the mosquitto configuration include authentication and authorization.
+The WoST Hub uses Mosquitto but other implementations could be used as well.
+The pb_mosquitto plugin manages the mosquitto configuration include authentication and authorization.
 If a message bus other than mosquitto is used, its configuration must be managed manually, or a protocol adapter needs to be added to manage the configuration, similar to pb_mosquitto.

 The hub is configured with the address of the MQTT broker and certificate names.
-The pb_mosquitto plugin uses the configuration to update mosquitto's WoST configuration.

-The hub supports authentication and authorization through the message bus plugin.
+Plugins use this same configuration (hub.yaml) to connect to the message bus.

 ## Protocol Binding Plugins

+Protocol Binding plugins adapt 3rd party protocols to the WoST Thing MQTT protocol.
+Effectively turning the 3rd party devices into WoST/WoT Things.
+For example, an openzwave protocol binding turns ZWave devices into WoST compatible Things.

+The core protocol bindings include pb_mosquitto which manages the Mosquitto message bus configuration.

 ## Service Plugins